allamand/aws-cdk-eks-multi-region-workshop/content/60-deploy-app/200-single-region/_index.en.md

 ```

 * Have you ever wondered what `createDeployRole` function is for in the skeleton state?
-It creates an IAM role to be assumed by Codebuild project which would be defined in **cicd-stack.ts**.
+It creates an IAM role to be assumed by Codebuild project which will be defined in **cicd-stack.ts**.
 It restricts the role to have a limited access to the specific cluster in one region by examining the region value of the stack.
-* The function authorizse this role to enter the master group of the EKS cluster.
+* The function authorizes this role to enter the master group of the EKS cluster.
 In production, be sure to assign them to groups with the least privilege.

 The completed **lib / cluster-stack.ts** should look like this: